mjanez/ckan-docker/README.md

 The Datastore database and user is created as part of the entrypoint scripts for the db container.
 There is also a Datapusher container running the latest version of Datapusher.

-### NGINX
+### Apache HTTP Server
-The base Docker Compose configuration uses an NGINX image as the front-end (ie: reverse proxy).
-It includes HTTPS running on port number 8443 and an HTTP port (81).
-A "self-signed" SSL certificate is generated beforehand and the server certificate and key files are included.
-The NGINX `server_name` directive and the `CN` field in the SSL certificate have been both set to 'localhost'.
-This should obviously not be used for production.

-Creating the SSL cert and key files as follows:
-`openssl req -new -newkey rsa:4096 -days 365 -nodes -x509 -subj "/C=DE/ST=Berlin/L=Berlin/O=None/CN=localhost" -keyout ckan-local.key -out ckan-local.crt`
-The `ckan-local.*` files will then need to be moved into the nginx/setup/ directory
+The [base Docker Compose configuration](https://github.com/mjanez/ckan-docker#nginx) uses an NGINX image as the front-end (ie: reverse proxy).
+This repository contains a [custom Apache image](/apache/) for managing routes (`locations`) in the combined deployment of CKAN and ckan-pycsw on the same host.

+In Apache HTTP Server, a "location" is a configuration directive used to specify how a specific URL should be handled within a VirtualHost.

+A "location" is defined within a "VirtualHost" block and is used to map a URL path to a particular filesystem location or to configure various settings such as access control, caching behavior, or content negotiation.

+>**Note**<br>
+> The virtualhosts are configured in the [Apache custom image configuration file](/apache/setup/httpd.conf).

 ### envvars
 The ckanext-envvars extension is used in the CKAN Docker base repo to build the base images.